Case Study

 Without filing suit, the case risked being treated as a routine rear-end claim rather than a serious injury matter involving permanent harm.

-Defense Position and Risk Factors
+Arguments and Risk Factors

 The insurance carrier for the at-fault driver refused to negotiate prior to the filing of a lawsuit.
 Despite clear evidence of distracted driving and the sequence of impacts, the insurer did not engage in pre-suit settlement discussions.